Malkymalc/Game_of_Life/README.md

 TODO
-1. Test rest of grid methods.
+[1.
+DONE] Test rest of grid methods.
-2. Test grid render method for blank grid.
+[2.
+DONE] Test grid render method for blank grid.
 3. Work on html/css of page if necessary.

 4. a.
 Test/work on game play logic in dev tools with basic cases.